kiranukamath/myblogsite/content/blog/object-oriented-programming-in-python-part1.md

 waiter is also object

-So if waiter is object what are its attribute(characteristics) and methods(actions)???
+So if the waiter is object what are its attribute(characteristics) and methods(actions)???

-attributes are name,address,phone number, salary
+attributes are name, address, phone number, salary

 methods are taking order and serving dishes.

-So now we know about object, but object of two waiter may have different values which means there are two objects but the attributes and methods are same, which means both have common blue print.
+So now we know about object, but object of two waiter may have different values which mean there are two objects but the attributes and methods are the same, which means both have common blueprint.

 So blueprint of object is called class.
 And using this blueprint we can create many objects.